 #2.
 Research Direct Lenders

-If you’ve already drained your emergency savings, compare direct lenders for installment loans.
-These lenders make it easy to research how installment loans work compared to other emergency loans like payday loans or cash advances.
+If you’ve already drained your emergency savings, compare direct lenders for instalment loans.
+These lenders make it easy to research how instalment loans work compared to other emergency loans like payday loans or cash advances.

 Rather than paying everything back in one lump sum, you’ll make multiple payments over a series of weeks.
 This may be more manageable to budget than a single payment.

-You may consider using an installment loan when you need to make an unexpected emergency repair right away, and you don’t have the time for other cash-boosting options.
+You may consider using an instalment loan when you need to make an emergency repair right away, and you don’t have the time for other cash-boosting options.